 Although vacuums are great, you can’t really clean your entire house with them.
 That’s where lint rollers come in.
-A lint roller will get rid of all the fur on hard-to-reach places by other cleaning tools like lampshades, furniture, pillows, and even your clothes.
+A lint roller will get rid of all the fur on hard-to-reach places with other cleaning tools like lampshades, furniture, pillows, and even your clothes.
 If you’re a dog owner, I’d definitely suggest getting a lint roller or even something like a hand vacuum for small-scale cleaning.

 Yes, you’ve read it right.
 I’m actually suggesting you give your dog a pedicure.
 Before you assume I am crazy and go away, hear me out.

 When your dog has long nails, it can actually damage your wooden floors, leather furniture, and even your curtains.
 But you can easily avoid these problems by clipping off your dog’s nails regularly.
-This won’t hurt your dog and it’s quite a fun experience, leading to less cleaning for you.
-A doggy pedicure is always a win-win situation, trust me!
+This won’t hurt your dog, and it’s quite a fun experience, leading to less cleaning for you.
+A doggy pedicure is always a win-win situation.
+Trust me!

 Getting Rid of Stains

 If you’re a dog owner, you’re obviously no stranger to stains.
 Even the best-behaved dog might end up ruining the carpet because of an upset stomach.
 The best thing to do is clean away the stain as soon as you see it.
-Don’t leave it for later.
+Please don’t leave it for later.
 There are actually some pretty efficient carpet cleaners available in the market.
 Use them to get rid of stains as well as the odour that comes along with it.

 Keep Those Paws Clean

-Dogs love playing outdoors, but to the owner’s dismay, bring back a lot of debris and dirt along.
+Dogs love playing outdoors, but to the owner’s dismay, they bring back a lot of debris and dirt along.
 Although this can’t be avoided, there is a solution.
 Make sure to place doormats at the entrance of your doors.
 These will take care of half the dirt for you.